IshanDemon/List_Country_State/README.md

 # List_Country_State

-Create Country state dropdown by using a javascript file.
+Create Country state dropdown by using a JavaScript file.

 Advantages:

 	No need to create tables in database.

-	No jquery used(only javascript).
+	No jQuery used (only JavaScript).

 	You can manually add/delete/update Countries and States.